 Showcase Feature

-Long-time Garden Tour hosts Jen and Dan had their beautiful Alameda garden on the Tour several times.
+Long-time Garden Tour hosts Rose and Dan had their beautiful Alameda garden on the Tour several times.
 Upon relocating to Livermore in 2021, they immediately began work on a native garden at their new home.

 They consulted Todd Gilens of Todd Gilens Design, and also with Dale Gaff, a retired landscape architect—and Dan’s father—for the first phase of planting in 2022.
 More recently, they consulted with Kelly Marshall for the second stage of the evolving garden, which was planted in 2024.
-Jen and Dan installed the garden themselves.
+Rose and Dan installed the garden themselves.

-Jen and Dan will share with you how they adapted their garden to the intense summer heat and hard clay soil of the inland valley, and how they chose plants that provide year-round color, texture, and pollinator interest.
+Rose and Dan will share with you how they adapted their garden to the intense summer heat and hard clay soil of the inland valley, and how they chose plants that provide year-round color, texture, and pollinator interest.
 Come see two young gardens that are already thriving in the inland sunshine.

 Other Garden Attractions